netdata/netdata/health/REFERENCE.md

     room = workstation
 ```

-By defining labels inside of `netdata.conf`, you can now apply labels to alarms.
+By defining labels inside of `netdata.conf`, you can now apply labels to alerts.
 For example, you can add the following
-line to any alarms you'd like to apply to hosts that have the label `room = server`.
+line to any alerts you'd like to apply to hosts that have the label `room = server`.

 ```yaml
 host labels: room = server
 ```

 The `host labels` is a space-separated list that accepts simple patterns.
-For example, you can create an alarm
+For example, you can create an alert
 that will be applied to all hosts installed in the last decade with the following line:

 ```yaml